-- Salary Deferrals.
-You are always 100% vested in your Salary Deferrals.
-In other words, you have complete ownership rights to your Salary Deferrals under the Plan. - Matching Contributions and Employer Contributions.
-You become vested in your Matching Contribution and Employer Contribution accounts in accordance with the "vesting schedule" set forth in the Plan.
-Under this vesting schedule, you will have an ownership interest in your Matching Contributions and Employer Contributions based on the number of Years of Vesting Service you complete.
-Based on the number of years you work for us, your vested percentage is as follows:
+- Matching Contributions.
+You are always 100% vested in your Matching Contributions.
+In other words, you have complete ownership rights to your Matching Contributions under the Plan.
+Thus, you will never forfeit these contributions after they have been made to the Plan. - Employer Contributions.
+You become vested in your Employer Contributions account under a "5-year graded vesting schedule."
+Under this vesting schedule, you will have a complete ownership interest in your Employer Contributions once you have completed five (5) Years of Vesting Service.
+Prior to the completion of five Years of Vesting Service, you will be vested in your Employer Contribution account under the following schedule:

 Years of Vesting Service Vested percentage

-1 25%
+1 20%

-2 50%
+2 40%

-3 75%
+3 60%

-4 100%
+4 80%

-5 100%

-6 or more 100%
+5 or more 100%

 - Other contributions.
 In addition, certain special contributions that are made to the Plan on your behalf will always be 100% vested.
 If any of these special contributions are made to the Plan, you will always have an immediate ownership interest in such contributions.
-Examples of special contributions that may be made to the Plan include: - Qualified Nonelective Employer Contributions (QNECs) - Qualified Matching Contributions (QMACs) - Rollover Contributions
+Examples of special contributions that may be made to the Plan include: - Rollover Contributions

 Top heavy contributions.
-If you are eligible to receive top heavy contributions (as described in Article 4 above), the vesting schedule with respect to such contributions will be the same as applies for Employer Contributions.
+If you are eligible to receive top heavy contributions (as described in Article 5 above), the vesting schedule with respect to such contributions will be the same as applies for Employer Contributions.
 If the Plan does not allow for Employer Contributions, for example because the Plan only provides for Salary Deferrals and/or Matching Contributions, the top heavy contributions will become vested under a 6-year graded schedule (i.e., 20% for each year of service over 2-years with 100% vesting after 6 years of service).